ml4wireless/adsb-nats/docs-website/versioned_docs/version-1.0.2/local.md

     In this example, the value for `<your token>` would be `dc138ba8-5ca8-11ee-8c99-0242ac120002`
 - `export NATS_TOKEN=$TOKEN`
 - `export NATS_HOST="<IP_ADDRESS_AND_PORT>"`
     - <IP_ADDRESS_AND_PORT> comes from the last few lines of output when starting the Kubernetes server above.
-So, nagivate to that termina window and copy one of the IP and port combinations on which the NATS server is deployed.
+So, nagivate to that terminal window and copy one of the IP and port combinations on which the NATS server is deployed.
     You will see something like
     ```
     ...